Walking from Tokyo Train Station to the Imperial Palace and surroundings

 The next day was even better.
 We walked from the historic brick building at Tokyo Train Station in Chiyoda‘s Marunouchi business district to the Imperial Palace grounds and Kokyo Gaien National Garden.

-We enjoyed the beautiful urban cityscape, with streets lined up with colourful trees in autumn.
-The skyscrapers of downtown Tokyo are reflected in the water of the canal around Tokyo Imperial Palace.
-The National Theatre, staging kabuki plays and Nippon Budokan hosting rock shows, are important points of interest we passed by.
+We enjoyed the beautiful cityscape, with streets lined up with colourful trees in autumn.
+The skyscrapers of downtown Tokyo are reflected in the water of the canal around the Tokyo Imperial Palace.
+The National Theatre, staging Kabuki Plays and Nippon Budokan hosting rock shows, are important points of interest we passed by.

-In between, we visited Hibiya Park where the Autumn Festival was in full swing.
-I tell you all about it in my article here.
-We passed by Ginza District, a premier shopping district in Tokyo at the always busy Sukiyabashi Crossing.
+We passed by Ginza District, a premier shopping district in Tokyo at the always-busy Sukiyabashi Crossing.

 We ended up in Hibiya Godzilla Square, with beautiful modern architecture and the Shin Godzilla statue, based on the famous Japanese radioactive monster movie character.